Remain united, group urges Okpe people - Nigeria Today

 Saying that it was time to reach out to all progressive Okpe sons and daughters, he said “it is time we attract both humanitarian and physical infrastructural development from the Government and Seplat Oil company”.

-While commending the development effort of the Orodje of Okpe kingdom, Maj.
-General Felix Mujakperuo rtd, (Ohrue 1), Speaker of the State House of Assembly and the member representing Okpe Constituency in the State House of Assembly, Chief Sheriff Oborevwori and the member representing Sapele constituency, Chief Monday Igbuya and , he said “the record of our Orodje exemplary service to this great country stands him out”.
+While commending the development effort of the Orodje of Okpe kingdom, Orhue 1, the Speaker of the State House of Assembly and the member representing Okpe Constituency in the State House of Assembly, Chief Sheriff Oborevwori and the member representing Sapele constituency, Chief Monday Igbuya , he said, “the record of our Orodje exemplary service to this great country stands him out”.

 Ukoko expressed gladness on the recent election of the President Ugbrorhen Oil Producing community, Mr Festus Akume and the commissioning of Ugborhen ultra modern community center/town hall.